 Students are strongly encouraged to resolve all incompletes before studying abroad, and a significant amount of incomplete work may prevent a student from studying abroad.
 All incomplete work must be resolved and a grade posted prior to certification of an Emory degree.

-Failure to complete the course by the appropriate deadline will result in a grade of IF or IU unless the student provides to a dean documentation of extenuating circumstances that will allow the “I” to be changed to a “W” (withdrawal).
+Failure to complete the course by the appropriate deadline will result in a grade of IF or IU unless the student provides to the Office for Undergraduate Education documentation of extenuating circumstances that will allow the “I” to be changed to a “W” (withdrawal).
 This change is granted only in cases of significant hardship or health issues or when an instructor is no longer available to receive the outstanding work.

 Absences from Examinations

 A student who fails to take any required midterm or final examination at the scheduled time may not make up the examination without written permission from a dean in the Office for Undergraduate Education.
 Permission will be granted only for illness or other compelling reasons, such as participation in scheduled events off-campus as an official representative of the University.

 Deferred examinations must be taken during the student’s next semester of residence by the incomplete grade deadline as published in the Registrar’s calendar or within twelve months if the student does not re-enroll in the College.